ThatCoolCoder/foss-rcas/README.md

             - does it actually, though?
             - this may have changed with the new propeller simulation.
     - make location altitude actually change air pressure (not very useful, but why not?)
-    - AeroObject: needs some way of toggling on off so things like landing gear can stop being draggy
-        - also would be nice to be able to do this with AeroSurfaces
-        - tie it to a control input?
-I'd rather be able to tie it to a servo
-        - need some way of expressing conditions without creating a turing-complete language?
     - PropellerWithModel needs a way of fading between the two models instead of simply hiding/showing (hard to do because import from gltf)
     - Electrics simulation
         - revamp motor sim to blend between power torque and stopping force instead of sudden cutoff